 “Glámr now wanted to get out of the house, but Grettir held onto him.
 Grettir braced his feet wherever he could find a footing, but still Glámr was able to drag him across the hall.
 They struggled violently, because the slave intended to drag Grettir from the hall.
 As difficult as it was to fight Glámr inside, Grettir saw that it would be worse dealing with him outside the house.
 For this reason he put all his strength into preventing Glámr from getting out” (Byock 101).

-After an unsuspecting misdirection by Grettir, Glámr is finally able to pull Grettir out of the hall and into the night, where the fight continues:
+After an unsuspecting misdirection by Grettir, Glámr is finally able to pull Grettir out of the hall and into the night, where the battle continues:

 Glámr then places a curse up Grettir that he will become diminished and fall into outlawry and exile, saying: